JCameren/random-pw-generator/README.md

-# An app the generates a random password that reaches 12 characters
+# A quick app that returns 12 random characters from an array to the user
 I may change it so that a use can specific the amount of characters that appear